Skip to content

 Difficulty too high (mining stuck on hard blocks)

 Symptom: mining_active: true but block age keeps growing.
 Logs show Block mined events stopping.
-The chain's difficulty got pushed above what the available CPU can sustain.
+Chain difficulty has been pushed above what the available CPU can sustain.

 Fix: